 You should cooperate with any investigating officer that arrives at the accident scene, describe fully to them what happened, and tell the truth even if it’s your fault.
 Your job is to explain what happened and not to admit guilt.

-If you’re not at fault make sure that you have all the necessary evidence that can be used to defend your case.
+If you’re not at fault, make sure that you have all the necessary evidence to defend your case.
 The best way to do that is by taking pictures, taking photos isn’t difficult since almost everyone carries a smartphone with them.
-You should also take note if there are traffic cameras around, this will even provide more evidence on the accident scene since everything will be seen live and things are going to be easier in the court to prove yourself innocent.
+You should also take note if there are traffic cameras around.
+Cameras will even provide more evidence on the accident scene since they may give the actual video of the accident.
+Things are going to be more comfortable in the court to prove yourself innocent.

 Document everything and get a good lawyer that will handle your case.
 If you have an auto accident in Florida, contact Massey & Duffy for proper guidance on how to deal with your claims.